DNA match leads to arrest for 1973 murder of 11-year-old girl

 Using modern DNA technology, California detectives have arrested a suspect for the 1973 murder and sexual assault of 11-year-old Linda O'Keefe.
 For more than 45 years, her disappearance has haunted the community of Newport Beach, California.

-This investigation has been going on for so long the DA in the case was just one year older than O'Keefe at the time of her murder.
+The investigation had been going on for so long the DA in the case was just one year older than O'Keefe at the time of her murder.
 Still, Newport Beach police say they've never forgotten about the little girl, keeping a photo of her in the detective division as a reminder to continue pushing forward on cold cases like hers.

 Wednesday, police revealed how a DNA match on the genealogy website Family Tree led them to their suspect in Colorado, 72-year-old James Neal, reports CBS News' Erin Moriarty.